-$^{^{10}}$ For this reason Vasiliev is generally considered as the forerunner of paraconsistent logic which was later on developed by Stanislaw Jaśkowski (1906-1965) and systematically by Newton da Costa (1929-).
+10 For this reason Vasiliev is generally considered as the forerunner of paraconsistent logic which was later on developed by Stanislaw Jaśkowski (1906-1965) and systematically by Newton da Costa (1929-).
 About the work of Vasiliev, see the IEP entry by Bazhanov (2016), our paper "Is modern logic non-Aristotelian?" and other papers in the book edited by D.Zaitsev following the congress organized in honor of Vasiliev in Moscow in 2012, as well as the recent paper by Maximov (2016).

-We may have images of strange mathematical objects like Möbius strip (something easier to imagine than to conceive):
+We may have images of strange mathematical objects like Möbius strip:

-But mathematical objects like transfinite numbers are typically things which are conceivable but difficult to imagine, even if the proof that the real numbers are not denumerable can be "seen" by a diagonal proof:11
+However mathematical objects like transfinite numbers are typically things which are conceivable but difficult to imagine, even if the proof that the real numbers are not denumerable can be "seen" by a diagonal proof:11

-Now can we say that \aleph_0 or his transfinite sisters are possible?
+Now can we say that \aleph_0 and his transfinite sisters are possible?
 Possibility can here be connected with consistency / non-contradiction.
 As we know, there are no absolute proof of the existence of transfinite numbers or even natural numbers, in the sense that there are no absolute proof of the consistency of arithmetic and set theory.
 On the other hand some mathematical objects are typically not possible in the sense that they are contradictory, for example a curved straight line.
 And these kinds of objects are also not product of imagination.
-For example the image below is not an image of a curved straight line:
+For example the following is not an image of a curved straight line:

-$^{^{11}}$ About visual proofs see the two volume book by Nelsen (1997-200) and the book by Shin and Moktefi (2013).
+11 About visual proofs see the two volume book by Nelsen (1997-2000), the book by Shin and Moktefi (2013) and the paper by L.Choudhury and M.H.Chakraborty (2016).

-A curved straight line can be seen as a prototypical contradictory object, contradiction being itself a prototype of something that is conceivable but neither possible nor imaginable.
-A contradiction is conceivable; in particular we can define it, either in the framework of the square of opposition or propositional modern logic:
+A curved straight line can be considered as a prototypical contradictory object.
+The notion of contradiction itself can be considered as a prototype of something that is conceivable but neither possible nor imaginable.
+The notion of contradiction is conceivable; in particular we can define it, either in the framework of the square of opposition or propositional modern logic:

-On the right we have the truth-table for classical negation saying that p and ¬p form a contradiction, because they can neither be true together nor false together (true being represented by 1 and falsity by 0).
+On the right we have the truth-table for classical negation saying that p and $\neg p$ form a contradiction, because they can neither be true together nor false together (truth being represented by 1 and falsity by 0).
 This is the definition of classical negation, directly related with the notion of contradiction of traditional logic that can be found on the theory of the square of opposition.12